w3c/trusted-types/README.md

     ```

 *   **TrustedScriptURL**: This type would be used to represent a URL that could be used to load
     resources that may result in script execution in the current document.
-This type also inherits
-    from `TrustedURL`.

     ```
     interface TrustedScriptURL {